Hoshin Kanri into practice: Linking Strategy to Innovation Workshop

 As part of the Lean Innovation Forum 2017 in Madrid from October 24 to 26, the Airbus Defence & Space will host a one-day Hoshin Kanri into practice: Linking Strategy to Innovationon workshop on 26 October at their facilities.
 During the workshop, the participants will also have the opportunity to attend the company tour.
 Networking lunch and tapas will be provided after the training.

-At this training participants will receive an overview of Hoshin Kanri and experience how the waste resulting from inconsistent direction and poor communication can be eliminated.
-The second part of the training will be dedicated to the use of Hoshin Kanri and how you can develop a 3 to 5-year improvement strategy aligned with company’s values and vision.
+In this training, participants will receive an overview of Hoshin Kanri and experience how the waste resulting from inconsistent direction and poor communication can be eliminated.
+The second part of the training will be dedicated to the use of Hoshin Kanri and how a 3 to 5-year improvement strategy aligned with the company’s values and vision can be developed.

 Participation at the workshop includes:

 - Visit of Airbus Commercial and Airbus Defence & Space’s sites